Indian movies depicting dementia

 Pending Review.

-Some movies that are supposed to be depicting dementia but have not been viewed and so cannot be commented on include the following: The Kashmir Files (some viewers have reported that the mention of dementia is barely a sentence or so, and only to explain some lapses of memory), Dvaita:Duality (2021) (IMDB entry Opens in new window), Someday(see news here Opens in new window), Goldfish (IMDB entry Opens in new window), Belashuru (see Wikipedia here Opens in new window, may be available on hoichoi), Nombarakkodu (Malayalam) and the TV series November Story (IMDB entry Opens in new window).
-If any viewers have seen these, please share your impressions and comments (privately) using dementiacarenotes@gmail.com.
+Others Pending Reviews: Some movies that are supposed to be depicting dementia but have not been viewed and so cannot be commented on include the following: The Kashmir Files (some viewers have reported that the mention of dementia is barely a sentence or so, and only to explain some lapses of memory), Dvaita:Duality (2021) (IMDB entry Opens in new window), Someday(see news here Opens in new window, see Wikipedia page here Opens in new window ), and Goldfish (IMDB entry Opens in new window, trailer on Youtube Opens in new window) The review of Goldfish by ex-caregiver Nishi Pulugurtha can be seen here Opens in new window.
+If any viewers have any additional comments on any of these, please email your impressions to dementiacarenotes@gmail.com.

 General note about movies that depict dementia.

 • Most movies depict the person as being quite young, or at most in the sixties.
-Actually, dementia can occur at younger ages, but is more typical at older ages.
+Actually, while dementia can occur at younger ages, it is more typical at older ages.

-• Movies typically avoid a lot of the sordid and tiring aspects of caregiving, such as helping in the whole range of daily activities all day long, every day.
-They also avoid depicting problems that are awkward, like incontinence, obscene behavior, and extreme aggression.
-Late stage care and end-of-life decision conflict has, so far, not found place in movies.
-Even movies that show the person’s death often rush through that phase.
+• Movies typically avoid the sordid and tiring aspects of caregiving, such as helping in the whole range of daily activities all day long, every day.
+They also tend to avoid depicting awkward or overwhelming problems like incontinence, obscene behavior, extreme aggression, Late stage care and end-of-life decision conflict.
+Even movies showing the person’s death often rush through that phase.

-• Movies usually tend to show either a very mild-mannered person or a very aggressive situation, and the impression of dementia impact that a viewer may carry could vary very widely depending on whether they saw a movie like Mai or a movie like Godhi Banna.
+• Movies usually show either a very mild-mannered person or a very aggressive situation.
+The impression of dementia conveyed to a viewer could vary very widely depending on whether they saw a movie like Mai or like Godhi Banna.

 Note: Some more details for some movies are available in the blog post: Indian Movies Depicting Dementia: Some Comments Opens in new window.